 Think about planning a theme for your event ahead of time, too.
 Do you want to have a fun theme, or maybe a colour-based one?
 Or would you rather have an event centred around talks all on a similar topic?
 Themes aren’t required, but they can help you focus your event.

 How to pimp it: If you need inspiration, look no further than Pinterest.
 With its almost endless catalogue of images and ability to visit the source website of the material, you’re almost guaranteed to find the ideal theme and venue for your event.
-Another idea would be to subscribe yourself to blogs like The Knot where they frequently talk about event decorations.
+Another idea would be to subscribe to well-known blogs where they frequently talk about event decorations.

 Schedule even the trips to the loo